fateofficial/quartz/content/DTG/x. WORKSHOPS/Workshop 1 - Social Networks.md

 ___
 ## 1.
 Option a)
-each person can see the posts of their **direct followers**, but also the posts of those whom their followers are connected to (so long as they follow them directly).
-This can be thought of as **the relation R allowing visibility through one step of propagation**.
-Essentially, the relation defines **immediate connections**, but allows you to trace a path through a follower to see their posts.
+each person can see the posts of their direct followers, but also the posts of those whom their followers are connected to (so long as they follow them directly).
+This can be thought of as the relation R allowing visibility through one step of propagation.
+Essentially, the relation defines immediate connections but allows you to trace a path through a follower to see their posts.
-In terms of relations, we can define this as a **direct relation** between the nodes (users) in the graph, where each directed edge represents a "following" relationship (i.e., one node follows another, and thus can see their posts).
+In terms of relations, we can define this as a direct relation between the nodes (users) in the graph, where each directed edge represents a "following" relationship (i.e., one node follows another, and thus can see their posts).
 This means if u take the composite of the relation on the relation $R \circ R$  that u will see who is indirectly followed just by association.